aman-goel/tacas20ae/Readme.txt

 --------------------------------------------------------------------------
 How to run
 --------------------------------------------------------------------------
-Install packages in the packages folder i.e. sudo dpkg -i packages/*.deb
+Install dependencies (python3-distutils tcl8.6-dev xdot) in the packages folder using: sudo dpkg -i packages/*.deb         # if on Ubuntu

 Run the script "run.sh" in the avr folder i.e. cd avr